JosephKJ/ELI/README.md

 https://user-images.githubusercontent.com/4231550/159675403-f2cee8e3-bddb-4e8f-80a1-90cb638b372e.mp4

-Each row i shows how i^th latent dimension is updated by ELI.
+Each row i shows how $i^{th}$ latent dimension is updated by ELI.
 We see that different dimensions have different degrees of change, which is implicitly decided by our energy-based model.

 ## Classification and Detection Experiments